the fastest way to color harmony is painting with a limited palette

 the Zorn palette

-Anders Zorn, an artist from the late 1800s is well known for painting with a limited palette; yellow ochre, vermilion, ivory black and white.
+Anders Zorn from the late 1800s is well known for painting with a limited palette; yellow ochre, vermilion, ivory black and white.

 Ivory black contains blue.
-So when it is mixed with yellow ochre it makes muted greens.
+So, when it's mixed with yellow ochre it makes muted greens.
 Most of his paintings were indoor scenes, so he had no need for landscape greens.

 Monet's Palette

-Many times Monet used a limited palette.
-He was noted for doing his paintings on location, outside.
-So he used a brighter green to enhance his paintings.
+Many times, Monet used a limited palette.
+He was noted for doing his paintings outside on location.
+So, he used a brighter green to enhance his paintings.

-• A limited palette does not mean boring!
-It does not mean your paintings will have only a few colors.
+A limited palette does not mean boring!
+It does not mean our paintings will have only a few colors.

-You can add many additional colors by mixing.
-The colors will always harmonize and give you a cohesive color scheme because they based on just a few original colors.
+We get many additional colors by mixing.
+The colors will always harmonize and give us a cohesive color scheme because they are based on just a few original colors.

 It's easy to learn how to mix colors.